 - Conference-style workshops allow participants to present their work to other domain experts.
 The smaller and more focused setting of a workshop allows for Q&A sessions and facilitates discussions.
 Presentations of work-in-progress are welcome.

 - Retreats act as a platform for experts to gather to tackle issues of a predetermined research agenda.
 Retreats are highly interactive and goal-oriented, allowing participants to address open challenges, explore new and uncharted ideas.

 - Agenda-setting workshops provide a forum for experts to determine a research agenda for a sub-field.

 - Other common activities at workshops include poster sessions, hands-on practical work, and focus groups.

-Workshops that include presentation of research papers, and that implement a SIGPLAN-approved selection process may archive proceedings in the ACM Digital Library.
+Workshops that include the presentation of research papers, and that implement a SIGPLAN-approved selection process may archive proceedings in the ACM Digital Library.
 The workshop chairs will provide advice on achieving this for those interested.
-Workshop applications will be considered until 1st April 2020 or until all slots are allocated.
+Workshop applications will be considered until March 19, 2021, or until all slots are allocated.

 Workshop Proposal Submission

 Click here for the workshop proposal form, and for more information on requirements and the evaluation process.
 To submit a workshop proposal, you will need to log in to conf.research.org.

 The deadline for paper/abstract submission for all workshops is August 6, 2021